Van der Bellen family: History

 The family is descended from Johann Abraham van der Bellen, who moved to the Russian Empire around 1763.
 According to Russian official records, he was born in the Netherlands.
 In 1787, he volunteered for service with the Military Hospital in Moscow.
 Around 1793 he moved to Pskov, and became a military doctor.
 He was involved in the construction of the local hospital and refused to receive any pay for his work.
 During the 1806–1807 War of the Fourth Coalition, he took responsibility for the care of French prisoners of war and bought medical equipment and housing for them with his own resources.
 In 1801 he married the Russian-German noblewoman Elisabeth von Römer in Pskov.
 In the early 19th century the family was recognised as noble in the Russian Empire via Johann Abraham being made a knight of the Order of Saint Vladimir.

 Aleksander von der Bellen, a liberal politician, became head of the Pskov government before the Russian Revolution.
 After the revolution, he and his sons fled to Estonia.
 He was the grandfather of the Austrian President and former Green Party leader Alexander Van der Bellen.
+Alexander Van der Bellen discusses the history of his family in his book Die Kunst der Freiheit.

 During the 19th and early 20th century, the family name was spelled von der Bellen or von-der-Bellen.